 Lightweight and compact, the Gold model (as seen below) was easily converted from studio mode to a hand-holdable configuration, offered an illuminated “Panaglow” ground glass for shooting in low-light conditions and boasted a variable shutter (200°-50°).
 It quickly became an industry standard, and was used to shoot countless feature films, including Blade Runner (1982), Indiana Jones and the Temple of Doom (1986) and The English Patient (1996).

 (10) Cine Simplex Model D

 This 35mm camera was custom built for 20th Century Fox by the Cine Simplex Corporation of Syracuse, NY.
 Nicknamed the “Fox Camera,” it was the make used to shoot such films as director John Ford’s How Green Was My Valley (1941), featuring Oscar-winning black-and-white photography by Arthur C. Miller, ASC.

 Later, this was the first camera converted to use the studio’s proprietary Cinemascope anamorphic system, used by Leon Shamroy, ASC to shoot The Robe (1953).
 The “Fox” had a unique rackover system.
 Most systems slide the camera horizontally, aligning the lens over the eyepiece to check through-the-lens critical focus and exact framing.
 This unit features a patented system that allowed the entire camera to rotate (as seen below) to allow for this.

-Look for Part II of this ongoing series in the near future.
-AC thanks Richard Edlund and Dave Inglish for their invaluable efforts in making this happen.
+AC thanks Richard Edlund and Dave Inglish for their invaluable efforts in making this report happen.